Job title: Regional Desk Officer for Africa

 Terms and Conditions of Employment

-Preferred starting date by end of June or asap to be confirmed upon agreement.
+Preferred starting date by early 2020 or asap to be confirmed upon agreement.
 The position is based in Freetown, Sierra Leone.

 How to apply